 You can find your dream property, whether it’s wooded acreage, lakefront property or raw land to hold as an investment or to follow a family dream of living in the woods.
 Follow these land buying tips to achieve your dream.

 Finding and acquiring your own land can be exciting but daunting, and it’s a challenge to navigate the process.
-It’s important going in that you know about all the details involved in buying land.
+It’s important going in that you know about all the details involved in buying land, especially when buying land as an investment.

 Considerations include septic permits and perc tests, traditional septic tanks or specialty systems, access to fresh water via private or shared wells, electrical power run in to the property or alternative energy such as wind, solar power or private generator; deeds and restrictions, local building codes, financing options and more.